lazypower/dasroot-blog/content/2013-12-24-steamcmd-and-steamguard.md

 Date: 2013-12-24 03:12
 Tags: gaming, steam
 Slug: steamcmd-and-steamguard
----
+Category: Devops

 SteamGuard is a multifactor authentication mechanism for Steam.
 If Steam does not have a record of the pc you are attempting to sign in with, it will halt the request and leave it in a "pending" state requiring you to enter a passcode they email to you.

 This is awesome!

 Now, enter SteamCMD who's sole purpose in life is to handle the "steam side" of server configuration.
 This is really a cool concept.

 Let's take a look at using SteamCMD to provision the StarBound server